Virtual Course Catalogue

 The course will discuss open government data as a socio-technological issue.
 It will prepare students to work with open data as a practitioner or scholar.
 Seven seminars will constitute three main modules.

-The first module (seminars on April 01 and 15) will provide basic concepts to understand open data development globally.
+The first module (seminars on October 15 and 29) will provide basic concepts to understand open data development globally.
 It is expected that interactive discussions about open data role in democratic countries will take place during these sessions on the basis of the suggested readings.

-The second module (seminars on April 29, and May 13 and 27) will be devoted to theoretical approaches to analyze open data.
+The second module (seminars on November 12 and 26, and December 10) will be devoted to theoretical approaches to analyze open data.
 Students will be invited to adopt multidisciplinary social science lens to look at this phenomenon and to prepare an individual analytical paper afterwards.

-The third module (seminars on June 10 and 24) will discuss examples of open data practices from different countries.
+The third module (seminars on January 14 and 28) will discuss examples of open data practices from different countries.
 It is planned to invite two open data practitioners to talk about their work and to have an interactive discussion with course participants.

 The course will conclude with a group assignment to present open data practices in a specific country from a critical perspective of the studied material.
 As a result, students will be prepared to use open data in their future work and to conduct further academic studies on it.